Wickedly hilarious throughout, and sublime when it needs to be, Toy Story 4 is yet another glorious triumph for Pixar’s most celebrated series.

 More than once last night, after the entire cinema roared with laughter, I heard sniffles.
 Not a lone one but a succession of.

 That’s right.
 People were both wet-eyed and giggling, and I don’t mean just the younger audience.
-Pixar’s latest movie was that much of an emotional roller coaster.
-I’m not ashamed to state I contributed to some of those sniffles.
+This Pixar sequel was that much of an emotional roller coaster.
+I’m not ashamed to declare I contributed to some of those sniffles.

 But no, please don’t be mistaken.
 I’m not saying Toy Story 4 is an intense experience.
-Instead, it’s that sort of roller coaster ride, the type that’s leisurely, involving, and perfectly paced throughout.
+Instead, it’s that other sort of theme park ride, the type that’s leisurely, involving, and perfectly paced throughout.

 Woody’s lingering regret from the conclusion of Part 3 is lyrically, magically expanded into a thoughtful saga, one that will leave you thoroughly questioning the meaning of “purpose.”
 Is purpose for a toy, and for you in extension, an all-important predetermined mission?
 Is it a shackle that ties someone down for life?
 Or is purpose no more than insecurity demanding the return of times that are long gone?